 His daughter, Caroline Shines, carries on his blues tradition and performs regularly.
 The street where she lives off Crescent Ridge Road in Holt, a community adjacent to Tuscaloosa, has been renamed Johnny Shines Street.
 While in Tuscaloosa, be sure to check out the more than 25 establishments in downtown that are the place for nightlife for both University of Alabama students and their visiting parents.
 Other sites in Tuscaloosa to visit include the Bear Bryant Museum and the Moundville Archaeological Park

-Birmingham is home to the Alabama Jazz Hall of Fame; Tuxedo Junction, a place made famous in song by Erskine Hawkins and his Orchestra; and Ona’s Music Room, a jazz club that has been listed as one of the top 10 in the nation.
+Birmingham is home to Tuxedo Junction, a place made famous in song by Erskine Hawkins and his Orchestra; and several entertainment districts, including Avondale’s nightlife scene that includes a speakeasy.

 Birmingham’s music heritage runs deep.
 African-American a cappella quartet singing that developed in Jefferson County as the “Birmingham Sound” in the 1930s and 40s is played today by the local group the Birmingham Sunlights.
 The Birmingham Sound has been called the direct-line ancestor to the most popular versions of African-American harmony later made famous by The Temptations.
 Several of the members of The Temptations, the most successful soul group of the 1960s were from Birmingham.
 Visit the Eddie Kendrick Memorial Park in downtown that honors The Temptations and its lead singer.

 If in the area on Saturday night, be sure to visit Gip’s Place.
 It is located in the backyard of Henry Gipson’s home that sits beside the big curve along the 3100 block of Avenue C in Bessemer.
-Gipson is a gravedigger by day and a musician at night.
-For more than 50 years, some of the best musicians around have been coming to his backyard to play.
+Gipson was a gravedigger by day and a musician at night.
+For more than 50 years, he ran his backyard juke joint.
+Since Gip’s death, his family has taken over the party.
 There is no exact schedule, which adds to the charm of this authentic juke joint, but you can count on musicians being there most Saturday nights.